550tealeaves/DATA71200_sum2024_550/project 1/Readme.md

 4. price

 Perhaps the diameter is relevant, but the values seem to be equally represented across all companies.
 I don't think the extra sauce, cheese, or mushrooms will be included because that's something commonly offered at most companies.

+# Results
+After many hours of frustration and thankfully some guidance from the professor, I was able to complete the machine learning model.
+Overall, I think there were some redundancies in the code, but being so new to this subject, I did not want to remove anything for fear of breaking the code.

+It looks like logistic regression had stronger accuracy than k-nearest neighbor.
+The best performing k was #8 (0.454), and the worst performing was #23 (0.484).
+Now why does the worst performing k perform better than the best, I have no idea.
+In logistic regression, the best performing has a prediction of 0.51.